jeas-emmanuel/kubeadm/README.md

 **NOTE**: **Be sure you have read at least the `Requirements`and `Dependencies`README's sections before using the role**.

+**This role has been tested on Ubuntu 20.04.5 LTS.
+I'm working to get a multi-ditros role 😁**

 Requirements
 ------------
 The module `community.general.modprobe` is called in this role.